 CCH cannot prepare a statewide estimate using the methodology that we use to prepare the Chicago estimate.
 But based on an annual report by the Illinois Department of Human Services, about 48,000 people are served in state-funded shelters each year.

 Homeless school enrollment is a reliable barometer of family homelessness.
 The Illinois State Board of Education says public schools identified 54,892 homeless students in the 2012-13 school year, up 15% in a year.
 (This corrected number was released in February 2014.)
 That is more than double what it was four years earlier, when 26,688 homeless students were counted in 2008-09.
 The 2008-09 school year is the only year that Illinois contributed state funds to the federal funds for homeless school programs; $3 million was allocated through state grants to 36 school districts statewide.

 Outside of Chicago, school districts reporting the largest homeless enrollment in 2013-14 were Rockford SD 205, 2,277 (up 43% in a year); Peoria SD 150, 859 (up 11%); Kane County SD U-46, 806 (up 16%); Harvey SD 152, 753 (up 8%); Springfield SD 186, 734 (up 9%); Granite City (Madison County) CUSD 9, 544 (down 1.5%); and Evanston CCSD 65, 481 (61%).

-What are the demographics of Chicagoans experiencing homelessness?
+What are the age and family demographics of Chicagoans experiencing homelessness?

 Per the August 2014 CCH analysis, people living in families totaled 70,028, or 50.5% of Chicago’s homeless population.
 There were 48,743 children (35% of the city’s total, estimated at 138,575) and 21,285 parents or grandparents (15%).